 - 1. Acquire a representative Grid Square image: - a.
 Select the EPU tab > Square Selection task. - b.
 In the Image Display, identify a Grid Square that appears representative for the condition of the specimen. - c.
-Right-click on the Grid Square and select Select Holes d.
-If the specimen is already at eucentric height, or if there is a different reason to skip the Auto Eucentric function, then select Acquire to only acquire a new Grid Square image.
+Right-click on the Grid Square and select Select Holes.